Close

 Special Considerations

 Business travelers and those attending conferences follow the same visa requirements as tourists.
 Students and workers require appropriate long-term visas regardless of nationality.
+Diplomatic personnel accredited to Trinidad and Tobago, along with their spouses and dependents, are exempt from visa requirements for the duration of their assignment.

 03